The Marianna Brown Dietrich College of Humanities and Social Sciences

 Academic Suspension

-The minimum period of academic suspension is normally two semesters (not including summer), during which a student on academic suspension is expected to reflect on the circumstances leading up to the suspension, identify the issues that prevented them from achieving academic success, and take actions that address these issues and demonstrate sufficient readiness to return to the university and successfully resume their studies.
-These actions could include a work or internship experience, academic course work at another college or university, and/or other supportive services as appropriate.
+Academic suspension is the usual action taken when a student already on academic warning fails to meet the minimum semester or cumulative requirements.
+The minimum period of academic suspension is at least one and typically two semesters (not including summer).
+During their academic suspension, a student will work with their advisor to reflect on the circumstances leading up to the suspension, identify the issues that prevented them from achieving academic success, and take actions to address these issues to ensure a successful return and sustained recovery during their CMU career.
+Such actions could include a work or internship experience, academic coursework at another college or university, and/or other supportive services as appropriate.

 Once cleared to return from academic suspension, the Enrollment Services office will be notified and the student will be eligible to enroll.
 While on academic suspension, students are considered to be on a mandatory “leave of absence,” and are governed by college and university policies concerning such leaves.
 See subsequent discussions of “Leave of Absence and Withdrawal from the College.”
-Students returning from academic suspension do so on final academic probation.

 Academic Drop